The holder of the title · 27th holder

 The arms of the Lord

-Granted by the Court of the Lord Lyon, the personal arms of the Lord of Regality of Slains seal every official act of the House.
+Matriculated by the Court of the Lord Lyon, the personal arms of the Lord of Regality of Slains seal every official act of the House.

 Serva Jugum